oracle-livelabs/oci/oci-apm-getstarted/08-construct-query/construct-query.md

 	```
 	Explanations of the syntax used in the query:
 	* **min(UserName) as “User Name”**: “min” function is used for the username, which takes the first username in alphabetical order, in case multiple usernames were used in a single session.
-	* **“*” (asterisk)**:  Used in group by or non-group queries as a shortcut to display expected attributes
+	* **“*” (asterisk)**:  Used in a group by or non-group queries as a shortcut to display expected attributes
 	* **having min(UserName) is not omitted**: The having clause that excludes the spans without a username is added to filter out the traces when a user did not log in at all.

 4. Click **Run**.
 Verify that a new column **User Name** is added and ensure that each row contains a value in that column.

     ![Oracle Cloud, Trace Explorer](images/8-2-2-with-having.png " ")

 5. In some cases, you may have multiple applications touched in a single session.
-You can use the same syntax to cover this use case, by replacing the variable **UserName** with **webApplicationName**, and specify display name as **“Web App”**.
-Your query should look like below.
+You can use the same syntax to cover this use case, by replacing the variable **UserName** with **webApplicationName**, and specifying the display name as **“Web App”**.
+Your query should look like the one below.

 	``` bash
 	<copy>